-For $\Delta T^{\dagger} = 25$ K (Regime B, Fig. 6B) we confirm that the dynamics for low forcings (but outside the Hadley regime) are the simple baroclinic adjustment envisioned by Stone (1978).
+For $\Delta T^{\dagger} = 25$ K (Regime B) the numbers confirm that the dynamics for low forcings (but outside the Hadley regime) are the simple baroclinic adjustment envisioned by Stone (1978).
 Nonlinearities are unimportant.

-In the previous section we described the energetics for $\Delta T^{\dagger} = 50$ K in the Transition Regime.
-Nonlinearities are necessary in maintaining equilibrium at such intermediate forcings.
+For the transition regime, we argued in the previous section that for $\Delta T^{\dagger} = 50$ K nonlinearities are necessary in maintaining equilibrium.
+This is corroborated by the numbers for panel T (Fig. 6) and is true at all such intermediate forcings.

 We expect nonlinearities to be similarly important for Regime C. This is apparent from Fig. 2, which shows the critical temperature gradients for wavenumbers 1 and 2.
-Because $\Delta \overline{T}{\rm cr,m2} < \Delta \overline{T}{\rm cr,m1}$ throughout this regime, m^2 is more unstable than m^1 even at equilibrium!
+Because $\Delta \overline{T}{cr,m2} < \Delta \overline{T}{cr,m1}$ throughout this regime, m2 is more unstable than m1 even at equilibrium!
 (We will return to this point later in this section.)
-Obviously nonlinear processes must be involved in maintaining the equilibria, else would m^2 as the more unstable wave certainly dominate.
+Obviously nonlinear processes must be involved in maintaining the equilibria, otherwise m2 as the more unstable wave would certainly dominate.

-Fig. 6C shows results for $\Delta T^{\dagger} = 90$ K in Regime C. The energetics are as described in the conceptual model: wavenumber 1 has the largest extraction from the mean flow (equivalently, the largest heat transport) and nonlinear transfer from the shorter to the longer mode occurs at equilibrium.
-The wave-mean extraction by the shorter wave does not continue to rise with forcing in Regime C. Runs at higher forcings (not shown) have approximately the same mean flow extraction by m^2 as for $\Delta T^{\dagger} = 90$ K. This confirms that m^2 has reached its (constant) heat transport threshold in Regime C.
+Panel C (Fig. 6) shows results for $\Delta T^{\dagger} = 90$ K in Regime C. The energetics are as described in the conceptual model: wavenumber 1 has the largest extraction from the mean flow (equivalently, the largest heat transport) and nonlinear transfer from the shorter to the longer mode occurs at equilibrium.
+The wave-mean extraction by the shorter wave does not continue to rise with forcing in Regime C. Runs at higher forcings (not shown) have approximately the same mean flow extraction by m2 as for $\Delta T^{\dagger} = 90$ K. This confirms that m2 has reached its (constant) heat transport threshold in Regime C.

 The relative importance of the nonlinear transfer within Regimes T and C is of interest here.
-Comparing Figs. 6T and C, we see that as the forcing increases, the quasi-linear extraction by the dominant mode grows much more than the nonlinear transfer.
-Equilibria in Regime C at $\Delta T^{\dagger} > 90$ K (not shown) have about the same amount of nonlinear transfer from m2 to m1 as that for $\Delta T^{\dagger} = 90$ K, showing that the nonlinearities are leveling off as ΔT^{\dagger} rises.
-This agrees with Garcia (1991), who found that the rate of energy dissipation due to nonlinear breaking was insensitive to the level of forcing.
-Therefore, nonlinear transfer becomes relatively less important as the driving increases; the system effectively becomes more and more quasi-linear.
+Comparing Panels T and C, we see that as the forcing is increased, the quasi-linear extraction by the dominant mode grows significantly; however, the nonlinear transfer increases much less.
+Further tests at $\Delta T^{\dagger} > 90$ K (not shown) yield the same effect: for a slight increase in forcing there is a corresponding increase in quasi-linear extraction of energy from the mean flow, while the nonlinearities remain roughly unchanged.
+Therefore, the system becomes more and more quasi-linear as the forcing is raised.
 We note that Cehelsky and Tung (1991) also found their model to be nearly quasi-linear at high drivings.
-This is demonstrated in a different manner in Fig. 4: as the forcing is raised, the heat transport by m2 becomes less and less significant compared with that by m1.
+This is also demonstrated in a different manner in Fig. 4: as the forcing is raised, the heat transport by m^2 becomes less and less significant compared with that by m1.

 We are also concerned with the role of nonlinear transfer in evolving to equilibrium.
-In section 4b we showed that the wave breaking process in Regime T is crucial to the evolution, and that that process is nonlinear by definition.
+In section 4b we showed that the wave breaking process in Regime T is crucial to the evolution and that the process is nonlinear by definition.
 In Regime C, the wavenumber selection process is qualitatively the same as in Regime T. In fact, this can be seen right from the initial linear stability curve of Fig. 1.
 Some nonlinear processes must come into play in the selection of m1; otherwise the most unstable mode m2 would simply dominate from the start.